openlayers/workshop/doc/en/basics/map.md

 [import](../../../src/en/examples/basics/map.html)

 Note that we do not need to include any `<script>` for our application.
-Our Webpack setup takes care of that.
+Our webpack setup takes care of that.
 Our `<style>` makes the map container fill the whole page, and we will use the container `<div>` with the `map-container` id as target for the map.

 ### The application